 Just the two of us

-E. scolopes squid are colonized only by V. fischeri, and this exclusivity has guided substantial inquiry and discovery in the system.
+E. scolopes squid light organs are colonized only by V. fischeri, and this exclusivity has guided substantial inquiry and discovery in the system.
 This pattern was first explored by McFall-Ngai and Ruby (McFall-Ngai and Ruby, 1991) and extended in subsequent works (Mandel et al., 2009; Ruby and Lee, 1998).
 The ability to image the live animal during colonization enabled the discovery of V. fischeri aggregating in close proximity to the ciliated epithelial fields of the light organ (Nyholm et al., 2000).
 Nyholm discovered that a narrow distance between the green fluorescent protein-expressing bacteria and the squid epithelial tissue was the result of host-produced mucus, which included N-acetylneuraminic acid and N-acetylgalactosamine.
 Recent work has demonstrated that V. fischeri bind to cilia within this mucus field (Altura et al., 2013).
 Whereas many bacteria can bind in host mucus, only specific strains and species exhibit a competitive dominance over non-colonizing isolates, and only (some) V. fischeri strains proceed to fully initiate colonization (Mandel et al., 2009; Nyholm and McFall-Ngai, 2003; Nyholm et al., 2000).

 Around this same time, the genetic basis for bacterial aggregation was being discovered and characterized in the laboratory of Karen Visick.
 A forward genetic screen for colonization factors first identified an orphan histidine kinase, RscS (regulator of symbiotic colonization-sensor), but without a phenotype or target it was difficult to know how this factor connected to the colonization process (Visick and Skoufos, 2001).
 The same screen identified an eighteen gene locus that encoded regulatory proteins, glycosyltransferases, and other factors involved in exopolysaccharide production and export.
 Mutations in this region, the syp locus (symbiosis polysaccharide), conferred dramatic colonization defects in the animal as well as defects in biofilm formation in culture (Yip et al., 2005).
 A connection between these earlier studies was discovered when it was shown that RscS regulates expression of the syp locus (Yip et al., 2006).
 Overexpression of RscS provided a valuable tool in which bacterial colony formation took on a wrinkled or rugose colony morphology that is typical of biofilm formation (Yip et al., 2006).
 Phenotypes of rscS and syp alleles in colony-based biofilm assays map closely to their phenotypes during squid colonization, providing a valuable experimental tool for discovery and characterization of biofilm regulation.
 Further work has identified multiple layers of regulation, including a negative regulatory pathway that includes SypE and SypA, putative matrix proteins that integrate with the polysaccharide matrix, and a unique phosphorelay pathway (Morris and Visick, 2013; Norsworthy and Visick, 2015; Ray et al., 2015; Visick, 2009).